Two-dimensional quantum antiferromagnets: Multiple-spin exchange models

 \subsubsection{Topological degeneracy and Lieb-Schultz-Mattis Theorem}

 Because no VBC phase could be identified in the MSE model at $J_4=1,J_2=-2$ the numerical data were compared with the predictions of an RVB liquid scenario.

-In one dimension a famous theorem due to Lieb, Schultz and Mattis\cite{lsm61} (LSM) states that in a one-dimensional spin system with an half-integer spin in the unit cell there is at least on excited state collapsing to the ground-state in the thermodynamic limit (periodic boundary conditions).
-There are in fact several arguments suggesting that this theorem might, at least to some extent, also apply to higher dimensions.\cite{al86,o00,mlms02,hastings03,o03} If that is the case a gapped system with an odd integer spin in the unit cell must have a degenerate ground-state.
+In one dimension a famous theorem due to Lieb, Schultz and Mattis\cite{lsm61} (LSM) states that in a one-dimensional spin system with an half-integer spin in the unit cell there is at least on excited state collapsing to the ground state in the thermodynamic limit (periodic boundary conditions).
+There are in fact several arguments suggesting that this theorem might, at least to some extent, also apply to higher dimensions.\cite{al86,o00,mlms02,hastings03,o03} If that is the case a gapped system with an odd integer spin in the unit cell must have a degenerate ground state.
 The simplest scenario to explain this degeneracy is a translation symmetry breaking.
 One could think that this would rule out the possibility of any (translation invariant) RVB liquid in such models.
-This is incorrect because a ground-state degeneracy can have a topological origin on a system with periodic boundary conditions, as we discussed in the framework of QDM (\S\ref{sec:QDM}).
-Such a phase is characterized by a four-fold topological ground-state degeneracy when the system is on a torus.
+This is incorrect because a ground state degeneracy can have a topological origin on a system with periodic boundary conditions, as we discussed in the framework of QDM (\S\ref{sec:QDM}).
+Such a phase is characterized by a four-fold topological ground state degeneracy when the system is on a torus.
 That degeneracy allows the system to fulfill LSM's requirement without any spontaneous translation symmetry breaking.\cite{mlms02}

-On a finite-size system the topological degeneracy is only approximate but some constraints exist for the quantum numbers (momentum in particular) of the quasi-degenerate multiplet.\cite{mlms02} A system with periodic boundary conditions with an even number of sites but an {\em odd number of rows} is expected to have two ground-states with differ by a momentum $\pi$ in the direction parallel to the rows, in close analogy to the the LSM theorem in dimension one.
-The numerical spectra of the MSE model exhibit a set of three singlet energy levels collapsing onto the ground-state when the system size is increased\cite{mlbw99} and their quantum number turn out to be consistent with the constraints derived from the general RVB picture.\cite{mlms02}
+On a finite-size system the topological degeneracy is only approximate but some constraints exist for the quantum numbers (momentum in particular) of the quasi-degenerate multiplet.\cite{mlms02} A system with periodic boundary conditions with an even number of sites but an {\em odd number of rows} is expected to have two ground states with differ by a momentum $\pi$ in the direction parallel to the rows, in close analogy to the LSM theorem in dimension one.
+The numerical spectra of the MSE model exhibit a set of three singlet energy levels collapsing onto the ground state when the system size is increased\cite{mlbw99} and their quantum number turn out to be consistent with the constraints derived from the general RVB picture.\cite{mlms02}